lianqiw/maos/docs/40_results.md

 write(cle,'Res_1.bin'); will write the data to \c Res_1.bin without compression.
 ```

-If there is any problem in compling \c read.c and \c write.c, there are also
+If there is any problem in compiling \c read.c and \c write.c, there are also
 two matlab scripts in the \c scripts folder, \c readbin.m and \c writebin.m,
 that have most of functionality of \c read.c, \c write.c albeit a bit slower
 and cannot handle compressed files conveniently.